Latest COVID-19 Update from Rocky Mountain National Park

 Rocky Mountain National Park is one of the most popular national parks in the country.
 Last year, in July alone, the park received almost 1 million visitors.
 To increase park access while providing the public a reasonable opportunity to comply with health guidelines, the park temporarily implemented a timed entry system effective on June 4.

-Timed entry permit reservations are full July 3 and July 4, with limited availability on July 5.
 Reservations to enter the park are available through Recreation.gov.
-On July 1, reservations became available for the month of August and any remaining days that have not been booked for July.
-On August 1, reservations will be available for the month of September and any remaining days that have not been booked for August.
+On August 1, reservations became available for the month of September and any remaining days that had not been booked for August.
 On September 1, reservations will be available for the month of October and any remaining days in September that have not been booked.